Continuity of the isoperimetric profile of a complete Riemannian manifold under sectional curvature conditions: Preliminaries

 Since the balls $B_i^*$ are centered at points of the bounded subset $C_{2t}$ with radii $s_i^*$ converging to $0$, Bishop's comparison result for the area of geodesic spheres when the Ricci curvature is bounded below \cite[Thm.~III.4.3]{MR2229062} implies that $\lim_{i\to\infty} P(B_i^*)=0$.
 Taking limits in \eqref{eq:case1} and \eqref{eq:case2} when $i\to\infty$ we obtain $\inf_{r>\inf f} I_{r}(v)\le I_M(v)$. \end{proof}

 \begin{remark} From the proof of Lemma~\ref{lem:infI_r} it is clear that the center of the balls $B_i^*$ must be taken in a bounded set of $M$ to have $\lim_{i\to\infty} P(B_i^*)=0$.
-Indeed, it is easy to produce a family of geodesic balls in hyperbolic spaces with volume going to $0$ and perimeters converging to $+\infty$. \end{remark}
+Indeed, it is easy to produce a family of geodesic balls, each one in a hyperbolic space, with radii going to $0$ and perimeters converging to $+\infty$. \end{remark}

 The existence of a strictly convex exhaustion function on $M$ implies that the hypersurfaces $\ptl C_r=\{x\in M: f(x)=r\}$ foliate $M\setminus\{x_0\}$, where $x_0$ is the only minimum of $f$.
 The vector field $\nabla f/|\nabla f|$, defined on $M\setminus\{x_0\}$, is the outer unit normal to the hypersurfaces $\ptl C_r$.
 For any $x\in\ptl C_r$ and $e$ tangent to $\ptl C_r$ at $x$ we have